-Developers can replay the recording forwards and backwards - at any time and on any machine - to diagnose the root-cause of the issue.
+Developers can replay the recording forward and backward - at any time and on any machine - to diagnose the root-cause of the issue.
 Replay can be likened to "winding the tape" back and forth in real-time in order to get a clear picture of a program's execution.

 While there have been huge advances in building software over the last few decades, the way developers approach debugging has hardly changed.

-Unlike traditional debugging which is predominantly based on guesswork, Software Failure Replay provides data-driven and actionable insights into what software did before it failed.
+Unlike traditional debugging, which is predominantly based on guesswork, Software Failure Replay provides data-driven, actionable insights.
 Developers get full visibility into what their software actually did (not what it might have done) before it failed or behaved unexpectedly.

-As well as enabling engineers to quickly resolve typical defects faster, it also helps them to rapidly diagnose flaky tests caused by intermittent failures.
+As well as enabling engineers to resolve typical defects faster, it also helps them to rapidly diagnose flaky tests caused by intermittent failures.
 Flaky tests are known to be a major cause of frustration and time wastage.
 Due to their intermittent nature, it is impossible to predict how long it will take to fix them.
-Software Failure Replay offers a way to make bug fixing predictable in the way that logging or standard debuggers cannot.
+Software Failure Replay makes bug fixing predictable in a way that is not possible with logging or standard debuggers.

 Development teams building complex enterprise software typically spend over 50% of their engineering effort in addressing software failures.

-Whether the failures occur in test, development, or production, there are many benefits of Software Failure Replay.
+Whether the failures occur in test, development, or production, Software Failure Replay provides many benefits.